scholacantorum/public-site/concerts/mahler/index.md

 buyTickets: true
 ---

-Schola Cantorum is appearing in Redwood Symphony&rsquo;s performance of Mahler&rsquo;s Symphony No. 2 _Resurrection_.
+Schola Cantorum joins the Redwood Symphony in a performance of Mahler&rsquo;s triumphant Symphony No. 2 _Resurrection_.